tjluoma/bbedit/README.md

 * I am not now, nor have I ever been, an employee of Bare Bones Software, Inc. and these scripts are in no way from or endorsed by Bare Bones Software, Inc.
 * These scripts come with no warrantee, guarantee, hint, implication, or other suggestion that any/all of them will work for you.
 You accept complete liability for anything that happens.
 * Feel free to use, adapt, change, fix, modify, and re-release as you wish.
 Crediting me by name and/or linking to my Github (or other) page would be appreciated, but is not required.
 After all, they're only shell scripts, not the cure for cancer.

+## Requirements ##

+*	Some of the scripts require `lynx` which is, unfortunately, not installed by default in Mac OS X. Fortunately it's very easy to install.
+If you use [Homebrew](http://mxcl.github.com/homebrew/) (and you should!) it's as simple as **`brew install lynx`** or you can get a standalone installer from <http://code.google.com/p/rudix/wiki/lynx>.